Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 The game had to be high-scoring.
 Sorry, Seahawks-Vikings guy.
 I set my limits at a minimum of 35 points for each team.
 Anything less doesn't compare.

 Both teams had to eventually make the playoffs.
 I don't want to jinx either team, but I feel pretty confident that the Chiefs and Rams are both going to advance to the postseason come January.
-I'll give extra credit to matchups in which we knew both teams were already great, either because they had an excellent record at the time of the game and/or had been to the playoffs the prior season.
+I'll give extra credit to matchups in which we knew both teams were already great, because they had an excellent record at the time of the game and/or had been to the playoffs the prior season.

 There had to be at least one fourth-quarter lead change.
 I don't think you can be as excited about a game where one team gets up by multiple touchdowns and another team makes a late run before coming up narrowly short.